cds-snc/exploration-documentation/ExplorationSprintGuide.md

 ### 10. Stand up a dedicated Exploration sprint team _(if applicable)_

-Create a [people-matching request](https://docs.google.com/document/d/11N5_1hGnBGoh8fJCYtgw4I5hNNUSNPIwzOPDIBjHJtI/edit#) to build an Exploration team that includes 3-5 people with a combination of skills that together represent the required skills list below.
+Create a [people-matching request (internal link only)](https://docs.google.com/document/d/11N5_1hGnBGoh8fJCYtgw4I5hNNUSNPIwzOPDIBjHJtI/edit#) to build an Exploration team that includes 3-5 people with a combination of skills that together represent the required skills list below.

 **Required experience**